UniFlow: Zero-Shot LiDAR Scene Flow for Autonomous Vehicles: Experiments

 \textbf{Comparison to State-of-the-Art Methods.} We demonstrate the effectiveness of the \method~framework by retraining SSF, Flow4D, and \(\Delta\)Flow on multiple datasets and compare their performance against recent approaches on popular scene flow benchmarks (Tables~\ref{tab:av2}, \ref{tab:waymo-val}, and \ref{tab:nuscenes-val}).
-On the Argoverse 2 test set, Flow4D (\method) improves over Flow4D by 8.97\% and SSF (\method) improves over SSF by 13.81\% in Dynamic Mean EPE.
-Moreover, Flow4D (\method) achieves near-parity with EulerFlow at a fraction of the runtime.
+On the Argoverse 2 test set, Flow4D-XL (\method) improves over Flow4D by 9.0\% and SSF (\method) improves over SSF by 13.8\% in Dynamic Mean EPE.
+Moreover, Flow4D-XL (\method) achieves near-parity with EulerFlow at a fraction of the runtime.
 We see similar improvements between Flow4D and SSF and their \method \ counterparts on the Waymo (\Cref{tab:waymo-val}) and nuScenes (\Cref{tab:nuscenes-val}) validation sets.
-Interestingly, SSF (\method) outperforms Flow4D (\method) on nuScenes, suggesting that the SSF architecture is naturally better suited for processing sparse point clouds.
+Interestingly, SSF (\method) outperforms Flow4D-XL (\method) on nuScenes, suggesting that the SSF architecture is naturally better suited for processing sparse point clouds.

 \textbf{TruckScenes Zero-Shot Performance.} We demonstrate \method's strong zero-shot generalization capabilities with extensive evaluations on TruckScenes (Table~\ref{tab:truckscenes-val}).
 All baseline methods (except \method) were trained on TruckScenes.
-Despite never being explicitly trained on high speed highway scenes, Flow4D~(\method) significantly outperforms the dataset-specific Flow4D on Dynamic Mean EPE.
-Notably, Flow4D (\method) was only trained on urban driving scenes collected from a sedan, indicating that our approach can successfully generalize across significant domain gaps.
-Table~\ref{tab:truckscenes-val} also highlight the importance of the speed normalized and bucketed EPE metric \cite{khatri2024can}, as Threeway-EPE results don't adequately measure Flow4D's (\method) significant improvements on pedestrian and VRU performance.
+Despite never being explicitly trained on high speed highway scenes, Flow4D-XL~(\method) significantly outperforms the dataset-specific Flow4D on Dynamic Mean EPE.
+Notably, Flow4D-XL (\method) was only trained on urban driving scenes collected from a sedan, indicating that our approach can successfully generalize across significant domain gaps.
+Table~\ref{tab:truckscenes-val} also highlight the importance of the speed normalized and bucketed EPE metric \cite{khatri2024can}, as three-way EPE results don't adequately measure Flow4D-XL's (\method) significant improvements on pedestrian and VRU performance.
+We ablate this further in Appendix \ref{sec:truckscenes_breakdown}.